-Exclusive: IKEA to face EU order to pay Dutch back taxes - sources
+IKEA to face EU order to pay Dutch back taxes: sources

 The EU competition enforcer said the first tax ruling, which covered 2006 to 2011, resulted in a significant part of Inter IKEA Systems’ franchise profits shifting to a Luxembourg unit where it was not taxed.

-A 2011 ruling, brought in after the European Commission declared the first deal illegal, allowed a substantial part of the company’s franchise profits after 2011 to be transferred to its Liechtenstein parent.
+A 2011 ruling allowed a substantial part of the company’s franchise profits after 2011 to be transferred to its Liechtenstein parent.

 The EU order comes after Europe’s second-highest court last month backed the EU executive’s methodology in its cases against Fiat and Starbucks.